facebook-adblock/facebook_adblock/README.md

 # facebook_adblock

-An open-source Ad Blocker for Facebook™ Chrome extension
+An open-source Ad Blocker for Facebook™

 - Blocks both suggested posts and sidebar ads
 - Does not slow down your computer